Learning an Adaptive Forwarding Strategy for Mobile Wireless Networks: Resource Usage vs. Latency: Learning an Adaptive Forwarding Strategy

+The use of packet history reduces unnecessary packet transmissions.
+For instance, even if a possible next hop device $u$ has promising features for reaching the destination, if packet $p$ recently visited $u$, then $u$ may be a less good next hop than it seems based solely on $u$'s other feature values.

+\end{enumerate} We designate a subset of the above features as {\em basic features} (marked in Table \ref{tab:normalization}) that we use in all of the trained DRL agents, and designate the remaining features as {\em additional features} that we evaluate through an ablation study in Section~\ref{sec:para-choice-ablation}.
+Specifically, five features, the packet time-at-device, Euclidean distance, timer transitivity, last inter-meeting time, and last meeting duration features, are designated as additional features, and the remaining seven features are designated as basic features.
+We separate out Euclidean distance as an additional feature since $x$ and $y$ location coordinates may not always be available.
+In such situations, the timer transitivity and other timing related features (i.e., packet time-at-device, last inter-meeting time, and last meeting duration) could be used instead.

-We assume a device is able to discover when another device enters or leaves its transmission range through the use of ``heartbeat" control messages.
+{\em Feature estimation.} All features are estimated using local exchange of information between neighboring devices.
+A device discovers its neighbors when another device enters or leaves its transmission range through the use of ``heartbeat" control messages.
 Suppose there is a packet $p$ with destination $d$ at device $v$, and suppose $v$ has neighbors $u \in Nbr(v)$.
-Then $v$ obtains from each neighbor $u$ the following information: i) the features ${f}_{device}(u, d) \cup f_{path}(u, d)\cup f_{nbrhood}(u, d)$, ii) $u$'s current $x$ and $y$ location coordinates, timestamped with $u$'s current clock, and iii) the $x$ and $y$ location coordinates for every other device $w$, which $u$ has either recorded directly from $w$ or received indirectly from another device, along with the recording's timestamp, i.e., the time on $w$'s clock of when the coordinates were recorded.
+Device $v$ obtains the following information from each neighbor $u$: i) the features ${f}_{device}(u, d) \cup f_{path}(u, d)\cup f_{nbrhood}(u, d)$, ii) $u$'s current $x$ and $y$ location coordinates, timestamped with $u$'s current clock, and iii) the $x$ and $y$ location coordinates for every other device $w$, which $u$ has either recorded directly from $w$ or received indirectly from another device, along with the recording's timestamp, i.e., the time on $w$'s clock of when the coordinates were recorded.
 Device $v$ then uses ii) and iii) to update its recording of the $x$ and $y$ location coordinates for every other device, overwriting older recordings with more recent recordings for a device $w$, comparing the timestamps associated with the recordings.
 Because these timestamp comparisons always compare timestamps received from the same device $w$, no clock synchronization is needed.